-Time for another edition of Money Mistakes, brought to you by Have Your Dollars Make Sense.
-This is where other bloggers or self-proclaimed finance pros admit their money mistakes.
+Time for another edition of Money Mistakes, where other bloggers or self-proclaimed finance pros admit their money mistakes.
 The important thing is we’ve all learned from these mistakes to make ourselves better with money.
 Enjoy!

 I bought a $1000 stereo system for my car.
 I was always envious of when I would go into my friends’ cars and their music sounded so much better than mine.
 I made this mistake when I was hired at my first job out of college.